rust-unofficial/patterns/patterns/strategy.md

 ## Motivation

 Imagine we are working on a project that generates reports every month.
 We need the reports to be generated in different formats (strategies), e.g., in `JSON` or `Plain Text` formats.
 But things very and we don't know what kind of requirement we may get in the future.
 For example, we may need to generate our report in a completly new format, or just modify the existing format.

 ## Example

-In this example our invariants (or abstractions) are `Context`, `Formatter`, and `Report`.
-`Text` and `Json` are our strategy structs.
+In this example our invariants (or abstractions) are `Context`, `Formatter`, and `Report` `Text` and `Json` are our strategy structs.
 These strategies have to implement `Formatter` trait.

 ```rust